banovotz/GuessCards/readme.md

 Basicaly, there are _dimensions_ that should be representable in a number - eg: sum of numbered cards, number of face cards, number of cards with female characters, number of cards where a character holds a sword etc, and _rules_ which is result of some mathematical operation within dimension in the current hand.
 For example, a rule can be that 2 kings are true (=), or at least 3 face cards are true (=>), the sum of cards wiht numnbers is less than 20 (<) etc.

-A player who guesses the rule (think of it as the unknown unknown of the cynefin framework<sup>[3]</sup>) is a winner and contender for the next game master in the game.
+A player who guesses the rule (think of it as the unknown unknown of the cynefin framework<sup>[3]</sup>) is the winner of the round and contender for the next game master in the game.

 ### Project goals